zadr/swift-module-diff/README.md

 - [ ] `some`/`any` keyword in return types
 - [ ] default values in function parameters
 - [ ] optionals in return types
+- [ ] tracking headerdoc changes

+And there are some other features that could be nice to have, such as:

+- [ ] Using a DSL to generate HTML
+- [ ] Making HTML output more readable, such as by selectively hiding attributes, or parameters (i.e. macOS @availability parameter isn't helpful on iOS API diff)
+- [ ] Making HTML interactable, such as by linking to more docs, or adding an option to expand all details with one click
+- [ ] Making HTML configurable, such as by passing references to CSS to copy over
+- [ ] Filtering output by platform, architecture, or framework
+- [ ] Extending CLI to expose diffing swiftmodule directories outside of Xcode.app bundles

 #### But Why?
 Having everything that changed one one page can be nice